 Alcohol use disorder (AUD), commonly called alcoholism, is often called a “family disease” because it impacts more people than just the individual with alcohol addiction.
 Addiction happens in all types of families, and its emotional side effects are felt by spouses, children, and other loved ones.
 Their lives, behaviors, and attitudes can change forever as a result of the disease.
 They can even experience anxiety, depression, and shame as a result of alcohol addiction.
-Living in a home with AUD can lead to disruptive behavior, tension, and strained relationships—all of which can cause significant stress on the family unit.
+Living in a home with alcohol addiction can lead to disruptive behavior, tension, and strained relationships—all of which can cause significant stress on the family unit.

 It’s common for many couples to drink together.
 According to the University of Buffalo’s Clinical and Research Institute on Addiction, both husbands and wives regularly drink alcohol in roughly half of all couples.
-Moderate alcohol use may have few consequences, but heavier drinking that leads to AUD disrupts relationships in many ways, including:
+Moderate alcohol use may have few consequences, but heavier drinking that leads to alcoholism disrupts relationships in many ways, including:

 Lower satisfaction and unhappiness with the relationship

 Worsening any existing stressors, like financial troubles or childcare responsibilities